 Pests

-I’ve only seen them with mealy bugs but have read that they can be susceptible to scale & spider mites as well.
+I’ve only seen them with mealybugs, but I have read that they can also be susceptible to scale and spider mites.
 A good blast with the garden hose will send those pests flying.
-Just be sure to get the undersides of the leaves & in the nodes as well.
-A homemade spray with a mild, natural dish soap & water will help as well.
+Just be sure to get the undersides of the leaves and in the nodes as well.

 Pruning